 I know, I know.

-You work hard on your social media content and want to leverage it any way you can.
+You work hard on your social media content and want to leverage it in any way you can.
 Cross-posting your Instagram images to Pinterest is perfectly fine.
 It’s encouraged to claim ownership of your handle in profile settings so your Instagram content is tied to your Pinterest profile.

 However, the focus of your Pinterest content strategy should be images designed specifically for Pinterest.